woocommerce/wc-api-dev/README.md

 ## Translation

 For strings located in API endpoints, use `woocommerce` as your text-domain.
 These endpoints will at some point be merged back into WooCommerce Core.

-For other changes (such as the `hotfixes/` folder, which is being used to power an in-development interface for managing stores on WordPress.com) that are not to be merged into core, you can use `wc-api-dev` as your text-domain.
-These will most likely be split-out into a separate plugin soon.